Chang-Yu-Chang/rhizobia-genomics/README.md

 The folder `plotting_scripts/` includes Rscripts each generates a figure or table in the manuscript.
 Some figures use a pre-made cartoon (e.g., Figs 1, 2, 6, and S5), which is stored in `plots/cartoons/` as png/pdf format.

-To run all Rscripts, execute the following shell script
+To run all Rscripts, execute the following shell script:

 ```
 for file in plotting_scripts/*.R; do